Take quinagolide once a day. Take the tablet in the evening after something to eat.

 - If you drink alcohol, ask your doctor for advice about quinagolide and alcohol.
 Alcohol can increase the chance that you will experience side-effects and it may not be recommended.

 - Many people need to take quinagolide on a long-term basis, so you should continue to take the tablets regularly, unless you are told otherwise.
+Your doctor may want you to reduce your dose gradually before stopping.

 Can quinagolide cause problems?